gashawgedef/Steghub_Devops_Engineering_Projects/project-05-Client_Server_Architecture/self_study_and_challenge_solutions.md

 ### Traceroute

-**Traceroute** is a network diagnostic tool used to track the path that packets take from one IP address to another.
-It provides information on each hop the packet passes through to reach the destination.
+**Traceroute** is a network diagnostic tool used to track the pathway that a packet takes from the source to the destination.
+It records the route (the specific gateway computers at each hop) through the Internet between your computer and a specified destination computer.
+It also calculates and displays the time taken for each hop.

 **How Traceroute Works:**
 1. **ICMP/TCP/UDP Probes:** Traceroute sends a sequence of packets with incrementally increasing Time-To-Live (TTL) values.